argoproj/argo-events/api/sensor.md

 <p>

-Phase is the high-level summary of the sensor
+Phase is the high-level summary of the sensor.

 </p>